enea250705/offilirionai/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000).
+Your Ilirion AI app should now be running on [localhost:3000](http://localhost:3000).